jnozzi/cocoadev.com/markdown/HowtoControlOtherAppsWindows.md

 ----

-Quoting General/FinlayDobbie:
+Quoting FinlayDobbie:

-"I think the call you'd be wanting to investigate as General/CoreDockRegisterDockOwner in General/HIServices.framework."
+"I think the call you'd be wanting to investigate as CoreDockRegisterDockOwner in HIServices.framework."

-where is General/CoreDockRegisterDockOwner defined exactly, or what's its prototype?
+where is CoreDockRegisterDockOwner defined exactly, or what's its prototype?
 Is it Leopard specific?
 I am not able to find it anywhere.

--- General/EttorePasquini
+-- EttorePasquini

 ----

-// Get on-screen window counts and lists. extern General/OSStatus General/CGSGetWindowCount(const General/CGSConnection cid, General/CGSConnection targetCID, int* outCount);
-extern General/OSStatus General/CGSGetWindowList(const General/CGSConnection cid, General/CGSConnection targetCID, int listSize, int* list, int* numberOfWindows);
+// Get on-screen window counts and lists. extern OSStatus CGSGetWindowCount(const CGSConnection cid, CGSConnection targetCID, int* outCount); extern OSStatus CGSGetWindowList(const CGSConnection cid, CGSConnection targetCID, int listSize, int* list, int* numberOfWindows);

-// Get on-screen window counts and lists. extern General/OSStatus General/CGSGetOnScreenWindowCount(const General/CGSConnection cid, General/CGSConnection targetCID, int* outCount);
-extern General/OSStatus General/CGSGetOnScreenWindowList(const General/CGSConnection cid, General/CGSConnection targetCID, int count, int* list, int* outCount);
+// Get on-screen window counts and lists. extern OSStatus CGSGetOnScreenWindowCount(const CGSConnection cid, CGSConnection targetCID, int* outCount); extern OSStatus CGSGetOnScreenWindowList(const CGSConnection cid, CGSConnection targetCID, int count, int* list, int* outCount);

-You could then follow that up with a General/CGSGetWindowBounds() once you've found the window you are searching for, or a General/CGSGetScreenRectForWindow() to figure out more about the screen.
+You could then follow that up with a CGSGetWindowBounds() once you've found the window you are searching for, or a CGSGetScreenRectForWindow() to figure out more about the screen.

-These functions are all private; you can see more about them at General/CoreGraphicsPrivate
+These functions are all private; you can see more about them at CoreGraphicsPrivate

 ----
 Hey, I'm looking to perform a slightly different scheme.
 I have two apps communicating through IPC.
 One of the apps needs to display a window in the other app.
 So a message is sent to the other app, which then wants to take focus from the first app and display its window.
 Can one app relinquish the focus and give it to a specific app?
-As far as I can tell, you can hide other applications with General/NSWorkspace calls, but this seems a bit overkill.
-Any advice? -General/JeremyJurksztowicz
+As far as I can tell, you can hide other applications with NSWorkspace calls, but this seems a bit overkill.
+Any advice? -JeremyJurksztowicz

 ----